Rhodes sailing holidays

 Kolymia

-The tight bay of Kolymia or Kolymbia - Κολύμπια, with its mini port, provides practically allround shelter.
-Lat Long
+The tight bay of Kolýmia or Kolýmbia - Κολύμπια, with its mini port Lat Long, provides practically allround shelter.

 Avoid the shallow rocky ledges on either side of the entrance.